pboribal/datapolis/README.md

 # datapolis
-Utilities and abstractions for processing data in Rust
+Utilities and abstractions for processing data flows in Rust